 The smart ones avoid it at all costs.
 Ask Ladainian Tomlinson.
 In 2008 terrified LT fans started websites to deliver their team’s best player from making the costly mistake of signing the Madden deal.
 He listened, opted-out, and went on to play a record-setting year.
 Rising star Vince Young lasted 5 games before a quadricep injury.
 His numbers drastically declined and supposedly that was his first real injury since the fifth grade!
 The auspicious quarterback lost his job to a washed up Kerry Collins; the rest was history.
 Young was sent to the Philadelphia Eagles–in an interview during the 2011 preseason he told the world to watch out for the Dream Team–making us the laughingstock of the NFL.

 When two negatives join it’s supposed to make the obvious, a positive.
 When the aforementioned quarterback Young and the starting QB Michael Vick for the Eagles, another victim of the MC, I convinced myself that the franchise was saved.
 Would the Madden Curse and its ghosts no longer beleaguer my beloved squad?
-Fuck no.
+No.

 If Most Exciting Player of the Decade awards were issued, Michael Vick would’ve achieved at least three of them.
 This superhuman accounts for almost all his team’s yardage totals.
 It’s more astonishing to me that he admitted to never opening up a playbook or studying any of the game film that the Falcons organization suggested him to.
 Vick graced the cover of Madden 2004.
 He broke his leg during a preseason match, missed eleven games and that was the end of that.
 In 2007 he was convicted for involvement in a dogfighting scandal, gambling his hard-earned money on puppies ripping each other’s hearts out.
 The Madden Curse punished the man with a fat suspension for 2 years, reinstated with the Eagles, and get this: teased the fans leading the team to a heavenly 10-6 record.
 The Vick-led group of men tippy-toed into the postseason and lost a nail-biter against the Packers, which eliminated them from the playoffs.